jdmonin/JSettlers2/doc/Readme.developer.md

 Quick notes:

-To build and run this web app and its server you will need Java 7, gradle, a Java servlet container such as Jetty or Tomcat, and a checkout of both repositories:
+To build and run this web app and its server you will need Java 7 or higher, gradle, a Java servlet container such as Jetty or Tomcat, and a checkout of both repositories:

 - `v3` branch of server repository https://github.com/jdmonin/JSettlers2/